folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 resultsKey | string | Sets a `key` prop on the internally rendered `<MultiColumnList>`.
 Changing this value will re-initialize the MCL.
 If necessary, this can be used to refresh the component so that it resets/readjusts to updates in data.
 This should be used sparingly as it can cause multiple re-renders of the list. customPaneSubText | node | A component that will be rendered in PaneSubHeader instead of default. searchFieldButtonLabel | node | A component that will be rendered inside the SearchField button instead of default.
-`regExpForQuery`| string | A prop for replacing the value in SearchField from query.
-For example, we need to use this when we have a specific query like this `subjects > "query value"` and we want to remove everything except for query value.
 `isCountHidden` | bool | A prop that give us possibiblty to hide count of records in Pane. onSubmitSearch | function | An optional function to extend the form submission functionality.